 Life's a beach

 In July and August, the beaches are full of temporary beach stalls offering food, drink, and entertainment.
-The nearest beach from Zushi Station is Zushi Beach, and consequently the most crowded.
-The farther you go from there, the fewer people you will encounter.

 Small fishing villages populate the peninsula, and that means fish markets.
 Some of the best are at Sajima and Nagai, but the biggest is down the coast at Misaki, home of tuna boats that ply the seas for the highly prized fish.